AzureAmber/Recommender-Systems/README.md

 ### C2.
 Using NLP

 Another method instead of using numerical or categorical variables is to use NLP.
-Since items sometimes are associated with some kind of description, you can use NLP to convert descriptions into numerical embedding.
-Then, these embeddings can be used with the similarity metric.
+Since items are sometimes associated with some kind of description, you can use NLP to convert descriptions into numerical embeddings.
+Then, these embeddings can be used with a similarity metric similar to how numerical / categorical information was used previously.

 Some models that perform NLP well are BERT and GPT.
 In this project, I will instead perform some low level NLP that are easier to understand.